autowarefoundation/autoware/sensing/gnss_poser/README.md

 The `gnss_poser` is a node that subscribes gnss sensing messages and calculates vehicle pose with covariance.

+This node subscribes to NavSatFix to publish the pose of **base_link**.
+The data in NavSatFix represents the antenna's position.
+Therefore, it performs a coordinate transformation using the tf from `base_link` to the antenna's position.
+The frame_id of the antenna's position refers to NavSatFix's `header.frame_id`.
+(**Note that `header.frame_id` in NavSatFix indicates the antenna's frame_id, not the Earth or reference ellipsoid.** [See also NavSatFix definition.](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/NavSatFix.html))

+If the transformation from `base_link` to the antenna cannot be obtained, it outputs the pose of the antenna position without performing coordinate transformation.

 ## Inner-workings / Algorithms

 ## Inputs / Outputs